arthwang/vsc-prolog/README.md

   * During debug tracing, prompt for stdin input doesn't display in debug console.

   * Syntax highlighting does not support multiline regular expression match, that's choosen by design of Sublime tmlanguage.
+Thus syntax highlighting maybe is wrong some times.

 ## Release Notes